owlchester/kanka/resources/docs/1.0/relations.md

 <a name="create-relation"></a>
-## Create an relation
+## Create a relation

-To create an relation, use the following endpoint.
+To create a relation, use the following endpoint.

 | Method | Endpoint| Headers |
 | :- |   :-   |  :-  |